Precision Medicine and Cancer Disparities

 Presentations from Top Experts across Industries

-During this two-day virtual symposium, speakers and panelists will dive into discussions on how AI and machine learning are being used as diagnostic and prognostic tools in pathology and radiology, their role in drug discovery, and the ethics and policy surrounding this ever-changing field.
+During this two-day virtual symposium, speakers and panelists will dive into discussions on technical advances in AI, how AI and machine learning are being used as diagnostic and prognostic tools in clinical decision-making, cancer disparities and global health, and the ethics and policy surrounding this ever-changing field.

 Network and Connect Virtually